winterTTr/winterTTr.github.io/source/_posts/2015-12-12-Claim-Identity-In-AspNet-Authentication-Middleware.md

            \=====/        \=====/        \=====/

 This diagram is a very simple and straightforward explanation about the Owin Middleware.
-And authentication middleware if one kind of middleware that will give their effect to the request and respnose process.
+And authentication middleware if one kind of middleware that will give their effect to the request and response process.

 {% codeblock OwinMiddleware lang:csharp https://github.com/yreynhout/katana-clone/blob/ac4f4f48a3c56221faa554995d8b8c1940b5f838/src/Microsoft.Owin/OwinMiddleware.cs OwinMiddleware.cs %}
 using System.Threading.Tasks;